Artist - Lucinda Williams 2

 Vanished Gardens (with Charles Lloyd)

-The genre-blending effort with octogenarian jazz great Charles Lloyd is unexpected, inspired and inspiring.
+Released in 2018, the genre-blending effort with octogenarian jazz great Charles Lloyd is unexpected, inspired and inspiring.

 Lloyd matches Williams’ vocal with his tenor sax and flute as they explore new musical frontiers with the pair of musical masters collaborating on a new composition and three of Williams' older songs — ‘Ventura’, ‘Unsuffer Me’ and ‘Dust’ — to good effect.